The CLEAT Study

 Cycling may be of benefit in comparison to other forms of exercise because it is a healthy form of physical activity, is a non-weight bearing activity that is considered less stressful on the body than impact or other running sports, and has been shown to improve muscle weakness.

-In this study, recruiting 256 participants, half of the participants will be randomised to receive standard physiotherapy treatment that is available through the NHS.
-The other half of the patients will receive weekly group education and static cycling sessions designed to increase strength and function through physical activity.
+In this study, half of the 221 recruited participants were randomised to receive standard physiotherapy treatment that was available through the NHS.
+The other half of the patients received weekly group education and static cycling sessions designed to increase strength and function through physical activity.

-At the start and end of treatment, we will measure participants’ activity levels, pain, and quality of life.
+At the start and end of treatment, we measured participants’ activity levels, pain, and quality of life.
 The results from two groups will then be compared.
-Six months after treatment we will assess whether the cycling/advice group are more likely to keep up their increased activity; and which group offers the better value for money.
+Six months after treatment we assessed whether the cycling/advice group were more likely to keep up their increased activity; and which group offered the better value for money.
+We are now in the process of preparing to publish our results, and will share findings once available.

 More information can be found on the CLEAT website.